 - Add a pinch of grounded cardamom powder.

-- If you need thin consistency, you can add more ice cubes or little water.
+- You can add more ice cubes or little water if you need thin consistency.

 How to make spicy Mango Lassi

-There are two options in making Masala mango lassi.
-You can add a quarter spoon of salt and Kashmiri Mirch Masala to the lassi.
+There are two options for making Masala mango lassi.
+Add a quarter spoon of salt and Kashmiri Mirch Masala to the lassi.

 Another process is to mix the salt and Kashmiri Mirch Masala powder.
-Moisten the edge of the glass in which you are going to serve the lassi.
+Moisten the edge of the glass where you will serve the lassi.

-When it is empty before serving in it, take this salt and masala on a plate.
-Just move the glass edge moistened with water or lassi in the plate of masala and salt.
+When empty, take this salt and masala on a plate before serving it.
+Just move the glass edge moistened with water or lassi to the plate of masala and salt.